 Permanent employees who are required by their Department Head to use Spanish, Vietnamese, or American Sign Language skills as part of their job assignment, shall be paid an additional five percent (5%) of their base hourly rate in addition to their regular bi-weekly salary.
-Permanent employees must accept assignments utilizing bilingual skills in other languages on a short-term assignment with approval by the City Manager.
+Permanent employees must accept assignments utilizing bilingual skills in other languages on a short-term assignment with approval by the

+City Manager.
 Such employees shall receive the additional five percent (5%) for every bi-weekly pay period that the assignment is in effect.
-In order to be eligible for said compensation, an employee's language proficiency will be tested and certified by the Director of Human Resources or their designee.
-The special pay shall be effective the first full pay period following certification as verified to the Department Head in writing by the Director of Human Resources or their designee.
+In order to be eligible for said compensation, an employee's language proficiency will be tested and certified by the Administrative Services Director Director of Human Resources or their designee.
+The special pay shall be effective the first full pay period following certification as verified to the Department Head in writing by the Administrative Services Director Director of Human Resources or their designee.

-The parties agree that to the extent permitted by law, Bilingual Skill Pay is special compensation and shall be reported to CalPERS pursuant to Title 2, California Code of Regulations, Section 571(a)(4) Bilingual Premium.
+The parties agree that to the extent permitted by law, Bilingual Skill Pay is special compensation and shall be reported to CalPERS as such pursuant to Title 2, California Code of Regulations CCR, Section 571(a)(4) Bilingual Premium.